Dublin

 In general, if transfers to other Dublin Member States are suspended, it is because of the application of the sovereignty or the humanitarian clause.
 The asylum application of the person concerned is then materially examined in Switzerland.

-Greece: In November 2017, the SEM announced a reinstatement of Dublin procedures for cases in which the person was in possession of a Greek visa.
+Greece: In November 2017, the SEM announced the reinstatement of Dublin procedures for cases in which the person was in possession of a Greek visa.
 This does not apply to vulnerable persons.
 [75] This means that in most of the cases Switzerland still relinquishes transfers to Greece and applies the sovereignty clause.

-According to SEM statistics, one transfer took place to Greece under Dublin and 24 persons were transferred under the readmission agreement in 2021, compared to no persons transferred under Dublin and 21 under the readmission agreement in 2020.[81]
+According to SEM statistics, there were no transfers to Greece under Dublin and 30 persons were transferred under the readmission agreement in 2023,[77] compared to 3 persons transferred under Dublin and 30 under the readmission agreement in 2022.[78]
 The agreement applies to persons having received international protection in Greece.
-The SEM applied the sovereignty clause in 538 cases in 2021, compared to 441 in 2020.[82]
+The SEM applied the sovereignty clause in 152 cases in 2023, compared to 484 in 2022.[79]

-Hungary: In May 2017 the Federal Administrative Court issued a reference judgment in which it summarised the latest developments in the Hungarian asylum system and the effects on Dublin returnees.[83]
-The Court highlighted the responsibility of the SEM to gather all elements necessary for the assessment and that it was not the responsibility of the appeal authority to carry out complex supplementary investigations.
+Hungary: In May 2017 the Federal Administrative Court issued a reference judgment in which it summarised the latest developments in the Hungarian asylum system and the effects on Dublin returnees.[80]
+The Court highlighted the responsibility of the SEM to gather all elements necessary for the assessment, not the responsibility of the appeal authority to carry out complex supplementary investigations.
 Otherwise, the Federal Administrative Court would overstep its jurisdiction with a decision on the merits of the matter and deprive the party concerned of the legal right of appeal.
 Therefore, the Court annulled the contested decision and referred it back to the SEM for a full determination of the facts and a new decision, which resulted in the initiation of the national procedure in all cases known to the Swiss Refugee Council.

-The Swiss Refugee Council will continue to document transfers to Italy in 2022 within the framework of the Dublin Returnee Monitoring Project (DRMP).[89]
+The Swiss Refugee Council will continue to document transfers to Italy in 2023 within the framework of the Dublin Returnee Monitoring Project (DRMP).[87]
 Individual cases can be reported or referred to it.

 The situation of Dublin returnees